ralhei/pyRserve/doc/intro.rst

 Changes
 ----------------
+* V 0.8.1 (2014-07-17)
+    * Fixed errors in the documentation, updated outdated parts
+    * For unittesting run Rserve on different port from the default 6311 to avoid clashes with regular Rserve running on the same server
+    * Fixed but when passing a R-function as argument to a function call (e.g. to ``sapply``), added unittest for this

 * V 0.8.0 (2014-06-26)
     * Added support for remote shutdown of Rserve (thanks to Uwe Schmitt)
     * Added support for Out-Of-Bounds (OOB) messages (thanks to Philipp alias flying-sheep)